SathishNallakukkala01/Calculator/README.md

 Project Description:
-This is a basic calculator designed with a user-friendly dark theme.
+This is a basic calculator designed with a user-friendly theme.
 It allows users to perform arithmetic operations such as addition, subtraction, multiplication, and division.
 The calculator also includes percentage (%), a clear (AC) button, a delete (DEL) button, and a decimal point (.).

 How It Works:
 The calculator layout is created using HTML.